 Ms. Ca Thi Ngan takes care of the fish pond in her family's eco-tourism area.

-Ms. Ngan and her husband went to visit and learn about homestay models in Moc Chau and Mai Chau, then hired a landscape designer, built a fishing lake, built a resting hut, and planted trees around the area to create a cool green space.
+Ms. Ngan and her husband went to visit and learn about homestay models in Moc Chau and Mai Chau, then hired a landscape designer, built a fishing lake, built a rest hut, and planted trees around the area to create a cool green space.

 Visitors take photos at the eco-tourism area.